vertim-coders/schedula-smart-appointment-booking/README.txt

 <p><a href="https://demos.vertimcoders.com/schedula-live-demo/" rel="nofollow">DEMO Schedula Booking Plugin</a>.</p>

+== Source Code ==

+<p>The source code and unminified assets for this plugin are publicly available in our GitHub repository.
+Administrators and developers who need to review or audit the plugin's source files can access them at: <a href="https://github.com/vertim-coders/schedula-smart-appointment-booking" rel="nofollow">https://github.com/vertim-coders/schedula-smart-appointment-booking</a>.</p>

 == Frequently Asked Questions ==

 = Where can I find Schedula documentation and user guides? =